 \section{Data Curation Pipeline Prompts}

-As mentioned in \cref{sec:data}, our data sourced from DAPO dataset undergoes a rigorous curation process to ensure high-quality training data.
-We involve a iterative generation process with solution cache to enhance the reasoning diversity.
+As mentioned in \cref{sec:data}, our data, sourced from the DAPO dataset, undergoes a rigorous curation process to ensure high-quality training data.
+We use an iterative generation process with a solution cache to enhance reasoning diversity.
 The inference model is Qwen3-235B-A22B.
 For diverse generation, we employ the prompt template in \cref{fig:diverse_prompt}:

 \definecolor{mainpurple}{RGB}{80,73,202} \definecolor{lightpurple}{RGB}{237,236,252}

 For solution summary, we employ the template in \cref{fig:summary_prompt}:

 For step decomposition, we use the prompt template in \cref{fig:step_decomposition_prompt}: